anirudhasj441/pr6-devil-editor/README.md

 ## Setup and Usage
 ### Starting the Workspace
-For detailed steps on building and starting the workspace Docker image, see the [workspace server README.md](./pr6-cloud-ide-server/README.md).
+For detailed steps on building and starting the workspace Docker images, see the [workspace server README.md](./pr6-cloud-ide-server/README.md).

 ### Starting the Backend
 To build and run the backend server, refer to the [backend README.md](./pr6-cloud-ide-server/README.md).